On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Spectrally filtered quantum optimization algorithms

-From hereon, we let $H_{\mathrm{fold}}$ be the spectrally folded problem Hamiltonian.
-Having defined it, there are a number of ways we can attempt to find its ground states.
-The simplest choice, and one that performs well, is AQC/QAOA-inspired state preparation, where we interpolate in Trotterized evolution between the transverse field driver and the folded problem over a time $t_f$:
+The simplest choice, and one that performs well empirically, is AQC-inspired state preparation, where we interpolate in Trotterized evolution between the transverse field driver and the folded problem over a time $t_F$:

-This prescription, with the quadratic folding choice in Eq.~(\ref{folds}), is the most straightforward to benchmark using standard quantum simulation packages as each call requires $O \of{N_C^2}$ multiqubit $Z_i Z_j Z_k Z_l...$ rotations.
-Classically simulating the linear folding prescription requires auxiliary qubits to implement the absolute value operation or, much more practically, saving the phase oracle as a pre-computed diagonal operator.
+To simulate this prescription classically, it is easiest to simply construct the phase oracle as a diagonal operator applied to the $N$ qubit state at each timestep.
+As we shall show later, with $x=2$, $A = 0.75$, and $t_F$ growing linearly with $N$, this algorithm performs well in practice with numerical simulation, though we cannot predict its performance analytically.
+To achieve a better approximation of the ground state--and, crucially, a formulation where performance can be predicted from first principles--we need to apply a warping filter as well, or consider tunneling between a spin glass minimum and the folded ground state band.